Regression adjustment in completely randomized experiments with a diverging number of covariates: Introduction

-\citet[][Chapter 9]{scheffe1960analysis} called the above formulation the \emph{randomization model}, under which all potential outcomes are fixed and the randomness comes solely from the treatment indicators.
-This finite-population perspective has a long history for analyzing randomized experiments \citep[e.g.][]{neyman23, neyman35, kempthorne52, imbens15, mukerjee2018using, fogarty2018regression, middleton2018unified}.
-In contrast, the super-population perspective \citep[e.g.][]{tsiatis2008covariate, berk2013covariance, pitkin2017asymptotically} assumes that the potential outcomes and other individual characteristics are independent and identically distributed (i.i.d.) draws from some distribution.
-Two perspectives are both popular in the literature, but they are different in the source of randomness: the finite-population perspective quantifies the uncertainty of the sampling procedure in a single ``universe'' of units; in contrast, the super-population perspective also considers the uncertainty across multiple, possibly infinite, ``universes'' of units.
+\citet{neyman23} assumed that all potential outcomes are fixed and the randomness comes solely from the treatment indicators.
+This finite-population perspective has a long history for analyzing randomized experiments \citep[e.g.][]{kempthorne52, imbens15, dasgupta2015causal, Middleton2015cluster, mukerjee2018using, fogarty2018regression, li16, li2020rerandomization}.
+It clarifies the role of the study design in the analysis without postulating a hypothetical outcome generating process.
+By contrast, the super-population perspective \citep[e.g.][]{tsiatis2008covariate, berk2013covariance, negi2019robust} assumes that the potential outcomes and other individual characteristics are independent and identically distributed (\iid) ~draws from some distribution.
+These two perspectives are both popular in the literature, but they are different in the source of randomness: the finite-population perspective conditions on the potential outcomes and quantifies the uncertainty from the treatment assignment, and the super-population averages over the potential outcomes and quantifies the uncertainty from the independent sampling process.
+We focus on the former throughout the paper.